shinesvs/shinesvs/README.md

 🎓 MS in Electrical & Computer Engineering – Binghamton University
 ⚙️ Focused on Embedded Systems, Firmware, and Edge AI

-🔍 I enjoy working at the intersection of hardware and software — from RISC-V and microcontrollers to TinyML and real-time systems.
+🔍 I enjoy working at the intersection of hardware and software- from RISC-V and microcontrollers to TinyML and real-time systems.

 ---